 I am a husband and dad who has Cerebral Palsy.
-I was born and raised in the suburbs of Atlanta, Georgia.
+Born and raised in the suburbs of Atlanta, Georgia.
 I have a master’s degree in Adult Education and Online Learning.
 When I have free time I play golf, bowl, and fly drones with my son.
 Nowadays, my free time is spent with my son and my wife.
 In addition to our son, we have a dog, and a cat, and a white picket fence.
 Okay, maybe not quite a white picket fence.
 But, you get the drift we live a simple happy life.

 Why A Blog?

 Why I decided to start blogging.
 Well.
 I have to give credit to my wife for putting the bug in my ear.
 A few months after having our son my wife mentioned she would like to start a blog but really didn’t have time to.
 Then, she mentioned it again about a little while later.
 So I got to thinking, you know with the kind of work I have time to blog and it may be a good outlet and source for dads who use wheelchairs.

 After a few weeks mulling over how I would do it and the things I would discuss.
-I started thinking back to when I first found out the boy was coming (that is a story for a different time.)
-I searched the web, Facebook, etc., you name it daily for anything I could find about being a dad with cerebral palsy or even a dad who uses a wheelchair.
+I started thinking back to when I first found out we were having a boy I searched the web, Facebook, etc., you name it daily for anything I could find about being a dad with cerebral palsy or even a dad who uses a wheelchair.
 I found a few things but nothing of real substance.
 The few things I did find were based in the UK.
 Mostly, what I found were sites geared toward mothers and their questions and concerns.
 Even the sites with title’s such a “Parent’s with Disabilities” still had a mother angle and heavily geared toward women – lacked the father perspective.

 I’m definitely not an expert; I learn something new about my son and about myself every day.
 But, I hope this blog will give other dads with cerebral palsy or those dads with other disabilities who use wheelchairs out there a window into being a dad on wheels.